dortania/OpenCore-Install-Guide/extras/big-sur/README.md

   * Potential work-around is to inject a patched IO80211Family, see here for more details: [IO80211 Patches](https://github.com/khronokernel/IO80211-Patches)
 * Certain SATA controllers dropped
   * For some reason, Apple removed the AppleIntelPchSeriesAHCI class from AppleAHCIPort.kext.
 Due to the outright removal of the class, trying to spoof to another ID (generally done by SATA-unsupported.kext) can fail for many and create instability for others.
-  * A partial fix is to block Big Sur's AppleAHCIPort.kext and inject Catalina's version with any conflicting symbols being patched.
+  * A partial fix is to inject Catalina's version with any conflicting symbols being patched.
 You can find a sample kext here: [Catalina's patched AppleAHCIPort.kext](https://github.com/dortania/OpenCore-Install-Guide/blob/master/extra-files/CtlnaAHCIPort.kext.zip)
-  * This will work in both Catalina and Big Sur so you can remove SATA-unsupported if you want.
-However we recommend setting the MinKernel value to 20.0.0 to avoid any potential issues.
+  * We recommend setting the MinKernel value to 20.0.0 for the kext `CtlnaAHCIPort.kext` to avoid any potential conflicts.
+This way, it will work in both Catalina and Big Sur so you can remove SATA-unsupported if you want.

 Other notable changes: